Makar Sankranti: Assam

 Magh Bihu (also called Bhogali Bihu (Bihu of eating foods and enjoyment) or Maghar Domahi is a harvest festival celebrated in Assam, India, which marks the end of harvesting season in the month of Maagha (January–February).
 It is the Assam celebration of Makar Sankranti, with feasting lasting for a week.

 The festival is marked by feasts and bonfires.
-Young people erect makeshift huts, known as Meji and Bhelaghar, from bamboo, leaves and thatch, and in Bhelaghar they eat the food prepared for the feast, and then burn the huts the next morning.
+The day of the Bihu starts at early dawn by a post-harvesting ceremony called "Meji".
+In this, bonfires are burned in the house, temples, fields and people pray to Agnidev for blessings Young people erect makeshift huts, known as Meji and Bhelaghar, from bamboo, leaves and thatch, and in Bhelaghar they eat the food prepared for the feast, and then burn the huts the next morning.
 The celebrations also feature traditional Assamese games such as tekeli bhonga (pot-breaking) and buffalo fighting.
 Magh Bihu celebrations start on the last day of the previous month, the month of "Pooh", usually the 29th of Pooh and usually 14 January, and is the only day of Magh Bihu in modern times (earlier, the festival would last for the whole month of Magh, and so the name Magh Bihu).
 The night before is "Uruka" (28th of Pooh), when people gather around a bonfire, cook dinner, and make merry.

 During Magh Bihu people of Assam make cakes of rice with various names such as Shunga Pitha, Til Pitha etc. and some other sweets of coconut called Laru or Laskara.